gegu/TeleFrame-webRemote/README.md

 With this addon you can remote control your TeleFrame with a web browser.
 You get the same output that TeleFrame is currently displaying, with a responsive interface.

-For interaction you have a touchbar like in TeleFrame, with additional elements to
+For interaction you have a touchbar like in TeleFrame by defaut, with additional elements to

 - toggle screen on/off when commands for screen on/off are defined in TeleFrame.
 - uploading pictures/videos (Works also with double click or with double tap)
 - toggle full screen display

+The touchbar elements for the web interface can be adjusted separately in the [configuration](#configuration-options).

 Without configuration the addon starts a web server on default port 3000.